Cumulo-pro/Cumulo-Front-Chain/check_peers/README.md

 # 🛰️ DEcentralized Peer Monitor
+A distributed, professional-grade toolkit for evaluating P2P peers in blockchain networks.

 A professional‑grade toolkit designed by **Cumulo Pro** to monitor and evaluate the reliability of P2P peers in blockchains networks.
 It aggregates and analyzes data from network peers using a distributed and auditable process, then exposes ranked views for operators and UIs (PeerScan & Connectivity).